 Another challenge was the need for five professional narrators in the module – the nurse and doctor attending the patient, the cardiologist, the patient herself, and the narrator who takes the participants through the case study.
 This, in addition to the professional actor who appears in the short videos in the course.
 The challenge was in finding the right narrators for all the roles, especially for the elderly patient who was supposed to be sick and suffering from cardiovascular disease.

-This is what the stakeholder posted about CommLab India on LinkedIn.
+This is what the stakeholder posted about CommLab India.